 - Passenger: The seller is “just along for the ride” when a competitor is the incumbent or has influenced the specifications.

-In our practice, we have witnessed a unique characteristic of world-class sales organizations: they not only distinguish between the two types of RFPs, but they also employ a proactive approach for each.
+As a management consulting firm working across many industries, we have witnessed a unique characteristic of world-class sales organizations: They not only distinguish between the two types of RFPs, but they also employ a proactive approach for each.
 If the sales team is in the Driver’s seat they will follow the RFP instructions and provide the required information.
 However, if the sales team is a Passenger they will respond in a very different way with different objectives.
 This doesn’t change the short term results, but over the long haul, the results for Passengers are far more positive.

 The Purpose of an RFP